Dr. med. Dirk Manski

 Dysfunction of the Testis

-A disturbed function of the germinal epithelium of the testis is the consequence of the above mentioned factors.
-Varicocele leads to microscopically visible impairment of Sertoli cell function, decreased inhibin secretion and thus an increase in FSH.
-The impaired blood supply impairs Leydig cell function, resulting in increased LH and sometimes decreased testosterone concentrations.
+A disturbed function of the germinal epithelium of the testis is the consequence of the factors mentioned above.
+Varicocele leads to microscopically visible impairment of Sertoli cell function, decreased inhibin secretion, and increased FSH.
+The impaired blood supply impairs Leydig cell function, resulting in increased LH and sometimes subnormal testosterone concentrations.
 Markers of subfertility are pathological parameters in the semen analysis (OAT syndrome) and increased DNA fragmentation of the spermatozoa.

 Testicular Pathology due to varicocele